19hours/sg-statutes/Acts/Medical and Elderly Care Endowment Schemes Act.md

 (3) In subsection (2)(c), “representative” means —

-(a) the executor, administrator or next-of-kin of a deceased person;
+(a) the executor, administrator or next-of-kin of a deceased person; or

+[Act 16 of 2016 wef 10/06/2016]

+(b) in relation to a person who lacks capacity within the meaning of the Mental Capacity Act (Cap.
+177A) —

+(i) a donee of a lasting power of attorney which is granted by that person under the Mental Capacity Act, and under which that person confers on the donee authority to consent on that person’s behalf to such disclosure; or

-(b) the deputy appointed or deemed to be appointed by the High Court for a person who lacks capacity under the Mental Capacity Act 2008, with power to consent to such disclosure.
+(ii) a deputy who is appointed or deemed to be appointed for that person by the court under the Mental Capacity Act, and who is conferred power to consent on that person’s behalf to such disclosure.

-[21/2008 wef 01/03/2010]
+[Act 16 of 2016 wef 10/06/2016]

 ### Service of documents